papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ## Adding Liquidity to a Pool

-The `add_liquidity` extrinsic allows users to provide liquidity to a pool of two assets.
+The `addLiquidity` extrinsic allows users to provide liquidity to a pool of two assets.
 Users specify their preferred amounts for both assets and minimum acceptable quantities.
 The function determines the best asset contribution, which may vary from the amounts desired but won't fall below the specified minimums.
-In return for their contribution, providers receive liquidity tokens representing their pool portion.
+Providers receive liquidity tokens representing their pool portion in return for their contribution.

 To add liquidity to a pool, follow these steps: